fordbedia/basic-webpack-configuration/README.md

 npm i webpack-notify-plugin --save-dev
 ```

-Then you can simply amend the notify plugin to your `webpack.config.js`
+Then you can simply amend the notification plugin to your `webpack.config.js`

 ```javascript
 module.exports = {